Ohio Paycheck Calculator

 If you contribute to a 401(k), flexible spending account, or pre-tax commuter card, these contributions come out of your earnings before taxes are applied.
 This reduces your taxable income, meaning your paycheck will be smaller, but you’ll pay less in taxes

-Using paycheck calculators, such as the Ohio Paycheck Calculator or the Wisconsin paycheck calculator, can help you understand how often you get paid and how taxes will impact your take-home pay.
+Using paycheck calculators, such as the Ohio Paycheck Calculator or the utah paycheck calculator, can help you understand how often you get paid and how taxes will impact your take-home pay.

 How You Can Affect Your Ohio Paycheck